-Because it is HCI's mission to train students for permanent jobs in the United States, HCI College can admit only those who are United States citizens, legal permanent residents, or who possess documents authorizing them to take permanent employment in the United States.
+HCI College's mission is to train students for permanent jobs in the United States.
+Therefore, HCI College can admit only those who are United States citizens, legal permanent residents, or who possess documents authorizing them to take permanent employment in the United States upon graduation.